 About ACCP/ASHP/VCU Congressional Healthcare Policy Program

 The Program provides a unique healthcare policy learning experience that allows the Fellow to effectively utilize scientific and pharmaceutical knowledge as well as patient care experience to make practical contributions within government decision making.
 The Fellow will develop legislative evaluation, policy development, research and writing skills as they integrate practical policy experience with theory.
+The Fellow will be exposed to a wide array of issues extending beyond pharmacy-related issues and often intersecting with complex, societal issues.
 The Fellow will be expected to undertake a wide array of responsibilities in the Congressional office they serve including researching and writing briefs on healthcare issues, assisting with policy decisions, drafting memoranda, planning, organizing and contributing to the management objectives of the office.